Opinion | Are Democrats really worried about a Trump trial? Here’s an answer.

 In other words, most of the work of interviewing witnesses and hearing the presentation against him was done by a committee and not by the full Senate.
 In the end, in keeping with the resolution setting up the committee, the report was presented to the Senate.

-“There’s enough Senate precedent for holding significant portions of trials before a committee,” Josh Chafetz, a Cornell Law School professor and author of a book about the hidden functions of Congress, told me.
+“There’s enough Senate precedent for holding significant portions of trials before a committee,” Josh Chafetz, a professor at Georgetown Law and author of a book about the hidden functions of Congress, told me.
 “I don’t see any reason that the impeachment of a former president would be different.”

+John Dean of Watergate renown added that a full accounting is necessary to establish what Trump knew and when about the planning of the assault, and what his true intentions were in fomenting it.

+“There’s a procedure that sets this up perfectly, and that’s an impeachment committee,” Dean told me.
+“You can have those hearings in public.
+You can take television cameras in there.
+You can call witnesses.
+You can educate the American public.”

+Dean noted that this would allow the Democratic legislative agenda to proceed in the Senate at the same time, while taking “the time to develop a record of one of history’s great travesties.”

 It’s probably the case that Democrats don’t need to fear the political ramifications of a trial, as Paul Waldman and I have argued.
-But if they do, this is a ready-at-hand option.

-The insurrectionist assault on the Capitol — which Trump incited, leading to his impeachment — was a major event in U.S. history.
+But whatever their fears, the insurrectionist assault on the Capitol — which Trump incited, leading to his impeachment — was a major event in U.S. history.
 Given its obvious importance, rushing the trial, as some Democrats have suggested, would simply be absurd.

 A serious accounting is not only called for given the weight of the event, but also because there are lots of unanswered questions remaining about it.
 There’s a lot we don’t know about Trump’s own conduct during the assault and about the possible involvement of others, such as congressional Republicans who encouraged the “Stop the Steal” movement, which culminated in the attack.